RicardoParizotto/periodic-and-probabilistic-checkpoints/README.md

 If you do not have DCB running, try running each of the chats <chat_name> manually with command:

-*$ java -classpath bin/ DCBMThread <chat_name>.xml
+$ java -classpath bin/ DCBMThread <chat_name>.xml

 Run each of the chats in different terminal instances.
-Chat5 must be the last one.
-He is the one that pull the simulation start trigger.
+Chat5 must be the last one (He triggers the simulation start).

 # 3 -Developers